 Accomplish your mission statement

-Use OnStrategy’s software to build a strategic plan to accomplish your organization’s core mission.
+Use OnStrategy’s expertise and software to build a strategic plan to accomplish your organization’s core mission.

 Contemporary strategic marketing perspectives indicate that an organization should define a business by the type of customers it wishes to serve, the particular needs of those customers groups it wishes to satisfy, and the means or technology by which the organization will satisfy these customer needs.
 Thus the firm will be perceived and act more customer & market-oriented.
 (A customer-satisfying entity, not a product-producing entity.)
 (Kerin & Peterson, p.2).